TheHive-Project/Cortex4py/Usage.md

 │   └── query
 ```

-- **model** classes represent the data objsects, extend the `cortex4py.models.Model` that provide a `json()` methods returning a JSON `dict` from every model object.
+- The **model** classes represent the data objects and extend the `cortex4py.models.Model` that provides `json()` methods returning a JSON `dict` from every model object.
-- **controller** classes wrap the available methods that call Cortex APIs.
+- The **controller** classes wrap the available methods that call Cortex APIs.
-- **api** class is the main class giving access to the different controllers
+- The **api** class is the main class giving access to the different controllers.
-- **query.*** are utility methods that allows building search queries
+- **query.*** are utility methods that allow building search queries.
 - **exceptions.*** are supported exceptions

 ### Migration

-For developers who have already written scripts evolving `cortex4py` for Cortex v1, we tried to keep the already available methods, but we recommend using the new classes and methods.

-The existing scripts must be updated to  to add authentication.
+If you have already written scripts using `cortex4py` 1.x (for Cortex 1), we tried to keep the already available methods.
+However, we recommend you adapt your code to leverage the new `cortex4py` 2 classes and methods as soon as feasible.
+Moreover, the existing scripts must be updated to support authentication if you intend to use them with Cortex 2.

-For Cortex v1, to instantiate an API object, developer used to write the following code:
+To instantiate a Cortex 1 API object, developers used to write the following code:

 ````python
 from cortex4py.api import CortexApi